 Adolescents often experience poor sleep hygiene, delayed sleep phase, and insufficient sleep.
 Sleep disorders are often attributable to a combination of physiological, environmental, and psychosocial factors that may be best managed by a combined medical and behavioral approach.

-For children and adolescents who experience more medically complex sleep problems, the Behavioral Sleep Disorders Clinic is affiliated with the Weill Cornell Pediatric Sleep Center, where sub-specialty physicians (e.g., pediatric otolaryngologists, child neurologists) provide specialized consultation and treatment, as needed.
+For children and adolescents who experience more medically complex sleep problems, the Behavioral Sleep Disorders Clinic is affiliated with the Weill Cornell Pediatric Sleep and Breathing Disorders Center, where sub-specialty physicians (e.g., pediatric otolaryngologists, child neurologists) provide specialized consultation and treatment, as needed.
 In addition, we offer a state-of-the-art 3-bed Pediatric Sleep Lab where patients undergo more extensive testing to further assess nighttime awakenings, snoring, and other sleep disorders.

 Tara Mathews, PhD Cognitive-Behavior Therapy, Anxiety Disorder, Behavior Modification, Parent-Child Relational Problem, Chronic Illness, Current Non-Adherence to Medical Treatment, Encopresis, Enuresis, Tic Disorder, Tourette's Disorder